 Planting is easy – simply separate the heads of garlic into cloves and plant about 2 inches deep (4-6 inches apart, as described above), with the “pointy” end up.
 If you are using a variety of garlic types, don’t forget to label your rows so you can keep track.

 Come spring, remove the mulch and, once some leaves have formed on the garlic, amend the bed with some compost or light treatment of fertilizer.After planting in the fall, cover your bed with a thick layer of mulch to protect the garlic and keep the bed evenly moist.
 You can use hay or straw, and we have also had success with a nice thick layer of fall leaves.

 Your first harvest will be garlic scapes, which are delicious – usually in early summer.
 Your garlic will be ready to harvest when the bottom of the leaves turn yellow (in zone 5 that happens around late July).

-Check out The Happy Hive’s article on harvesting, curing, and storing garlic for more information on what to do when your bounty is ready to be harvested!
+Check out our article on harvesting, curing, and storing garlic for more information on what to do when your bounty is ready to be harvested!